 |Not beer: ||The L & S had gone up by 20% from our last visit to an eye watering £2.50 a pint.
 If quizzed, expect the bar staff to blame it on Brexit as is the current excuse trend (the fizzy water comes from Europe, I think Sir"), along with a whole host of other price rises currently experienced.
 Bloody rip off.
 Cola at £2.80, not too bad.
 Redeeming factor was a marsh mallow laden hot choccy complete with a biccy at £3.50.|

 |Food ||Now then, these were cracking.
 Crispy on the outside and just the right consistency in the middle.
 Dunno it they were cheffy twice, thrice or sixty seven times cooked but they were yummy.
-Also large and huge tatties, lush but liable to leave one with third degree burns if not very careful or possessing asbestos fingers and throat..|
+Supplied in large bowls, they did require somewhat fireproof fingers and an asbestos gob being a bit nuked.|

-|Hashmosphere ||Beamy, a roaring fire on a brasso evening, a nice room to ourselves without the needless interruption of stray punters, it was a very pleasant location for the post hash wind down in the company of Magneto, now known as Transneto as he is given to wearing a knitted skirt.|
+|Hashmosphere ||Beamy, a roaring fire on a brasso evening, a nice room to ourselves without the needless interruption of stray punters, it was only somewhat challenged as a great venue by the emanation from one of our furry friends bottom which was strong enough to remove wallpaper.
+A very pleasant location for the post hash wind down barring this unfortunate incident.|

-Between the Chilterns and the Oxford Plain lies the almost invisible village of Lewknor, missed by many a traveller steaming down the A.40, within which lies the 450 year old hostelry known as Ye Olde Leathern Bottel.
+Between the Chilterns and the Oxford Plain lies the almost invisible village of Lewknor, missed by many a traveller steaming down the M.40, within which lies the 450 year old hostelry known as Ye Olde Leathern Bottel.
 This venerable venue boasts a pleasing, authentically old interior with real timbers, not the plastic jobs or those ruined with garish paint sometimes happened upon.
 The boast of "a large car park" is not a factual representation of the smallish, awkward shaped, part grassed affair that sits outside however.
 A pleasant location nevertheless.